Vyral/base-template/_posts/2018-09-13-5-ways-to-make-the-most-of-your-fall-listing.md

 {% include youtube.html %}

-If you plan to sell your home this fall, there are five points you should keep in mind.
+If you plan to sell your home this fall, there are five points you should keep in mind:

 **1. We’re still in a strong seller’s market.** A balanced market is one which has six months of available inventory, yet our current market has just three months’ worth of supply right now.
 In other words, sellers currently have a strong advantage.<br>&nbsp;